andrienko/andrienko/README.md

 I love sci-fi, music and generative art.

 ### Github
 I do not use GitHub to host code.
-It is a mess.
-Relax and ask me directly if you are curious for some kind of "samples" of my work.
+My github is a mess.
+I use github for work, tho.

+Most of my public repos here are old pieces of stuff I wrote ages ago (and have not cleaned up yet for some reason).
+All this code is mine, but might not be the best examples, especially without a context.
+That said, if you are looking for samples of my work - github is not the best place to do so.

 ### Emojis
-They say, github profile has to have emojis.
-There you go:
+They say, a github profile has to have emojis.
+Here are some: 🐸⚔️📈

-🐸⚔️📈